 IGF-1 DES

-Truncated IGF-1 variant (missing the first 3 amino acids).
-Acts more locally than IGF-1 LR3, with shorter duration and (in theory) less systemic exposure.
+A muscle-growth compound that works more on the local muscle than the whole body.
+A truncated IGF-1 variant (missing the first 3 amino acids) that acts more locally than IGF-1 LR3, with shorter duration and (in theory) less systemic exposure.

 Not FDA approved.
 Mecasermin (Increlex) covers IGF-1 generally; DES variant specifically is not approved.